 Hereditary peripheral neuropathies are a diverse group of disorders with varying presentations and genetic causes.
-Although these disorders can sometimes be categorized by extent of weakness, sensory involvement, and/or autonomic involvements, overlapping phenotypes present difficulties in distinguishing inherited disorders from acquired or idiopathic forms of the illness.
+These disorders can sometimes be categorized by extent of weakness, sensory involvement, and autonomic involvement; however, overlapping phenotypes make it difficult to distinguish inherited disorders from acquired forms.

-Mayo Clinic Laboratories’ testing is backed by a multidisciplinary team of clinical peripheral neuropathy experts, laboratory scientists, and genetic counselors to provide the highest standard for mutation detection.
+Mayo Clinic Laboratories’ hereditary neuropathy testing is backed by a multidisciplinary team of clinical peripheral neuropathy experts, laboratory scientists, and genetic counselors to provide the highest standard for variant detection.

-Using targeted capture techniques and unique reporting methods, our focused approach allows for optimal mutation detection.
-This process eliminates the risk of false negative results compared to whole-exome sequencing and other capture techniques.
-This provides physicians with the confidence that disease-specific mutations have not been missed.
+Using NGS techniques and unique interpretive reporting methods, our approach allows for optimal variant detection.
+This process reduces the risk of false negative results compared to whole exome sequencing and other capture techniques, providing physicians with confidence that disease-specific variants were not missed.

 Fill out the form below and one of our specialists will be in touch.